• Mental Health

 Excessive worry about things that we can’t control can have an impact on interpersonal relationships, work, and our relationship with ourselves.
 In addition, it may cause problematic physical symptoms in the body, such as an upset stomach, headache, insomnia, anxiety, or panic attacks.

-BetterHelp has over 20,000 licensed therapists who provide convenient and affordable online therapy.
-BetterHelp starts at $60 per week.
-Complete a brief questionnaire and get matched with the right therapist for you.
+Anxiety is treatable with therapy.
+BetterHelp has over 30,000 licensed therapists who provide convenient and affordable online therapy.
+BetterHelp starts at $65 per week and is FSA/HSA eligible by most providers.
+Take a free online assessment and get matched with the right therapist for you.

-Here are eighteen tips to stop worrying:
+Here are 25 tips to stop worrying:

 1. Schedule Time to Worry